– For the 2020-2021 Academic Year –

 - Georgetown will provide thermometers to those living, working or participating in academic programming on campus and to those students living in the neighborhoods of Georgetown, Burleith, or Foxhall, (the “Neighborhoods”) (“Community Members”) and upon request.

-- Georgetown will provide Community Members with access to a mobile application operated by 1Life Healthcare in collaboration with One Medical for daily reporting of symptoms and temperature to One Medical.
+- Georgetown will provide Community Members with access to a mobile application for daily reporting of symptoms and temperature.

 - If practicable, Georgetown will provide at-home test kits to be shipped to Community Members to facilitate pre-arrival testing.